Category

 Traditionally Ukrainian (and many other non-Russian) last names were altered with ov/ova and ev/eva suffixes, folk traditions such as Malanka were outlawed, the Ukrainian language was banned more than 60 times tracing back to the Russian Empire and reduced to so-called “village speak,” and Ukrainian-speaking creatives and intellectuals were killed during the Executed Renaissance.

-Propaganda imagery presented Ukrainians as lazy feeble-minded in contrast to the robust Russian workers typical to the socialist-realism style of the time.
+Propaganda imagery presented Ukrainians as lazy and feeble-minded in contrast to the robust Russian workers typical to the socialist-realism style of the time.

 Here, this 1963 poster (written in Ukrainian to specifically target Ukrainians in the west of Ukraine) says: “Do not sleep during the harvest—you’ll miss the crop gathering!”
 Of course, a fat and lazy stylized man is depicted in a recognizable vyshyvanka, immediately signaling his Ukrainian identity: